 Critical Times: Interventions in Global Critical Theory, is a peer-reviewed, open access online journal with the aim of foregrounding contemporary critical theory in a global frame.
-To be released in April.

-Since August 1, 2017 we have welcomed 22 new members to the Consortium, from Latin America and the Caribbean, Asia and the Pacific Rim, North America, and Europe.
+Since August 1, 2017 we have welcomed thirty-one new members to the Consortium, from Latin America and the Caribbean, Asia and the Pacific Rim, North America, and Europe.
 Explore these programs, centers, and projects in the Consortium directory.

 This conference considers how the critical humanities might reflect anew on the public obligations of the university as well as the need to safeguard the university as a site for critical reflections on pressing issues of public concern.